Potential causes of engagement issues related to installation/modification:

 - Ensure the clutch fork is not bent, cracked, or broken.
 The pivot ball could also be damaged (smashed) causing insufficient actuation.

 - Improper or damaged release bearing

 - The pressure plate has defective or damaged drive straps.

 - The clutch disc or pressure plate assembly is bent or damaged.

-If you have any questions about engagement issues, please contact us at email@example.com or call us at 1 (800) 809-6598.
+If you have any questions about this article or engagement issues, please contact us at firstname.lastname@example.org or call us at 1 (800) 809-6598.
 You can also reach us by submitting a ticket to our web portal at https://support.competitionclutch.com/support/login.